weefbellington/screenplay/README.md

 Screenplay provides the following toolkit:

-- the **Screenplay** object: a controller that automatically attaches and detaches Views from the screen in response to navigation events.
+- the **Screenplay** object: a controller that automatically attaches and detaches Views from the screen in response to navigation events
 - the **Stage** interface: defines a screen.
-Stages can be configured to be full-screen or display above other screens (like a dialog).
+Stages can be configured to be full-screen or display above other screens (like a dialog)
 - the **Stage.Rigger** interface: applies animated transitions to a screen
 - the **Stage.Component** interface: used to apply behavior to screen on attach/detach events